Glass bottle: Manufacture

 The earliest bottles or vessels were made by ancient man.
 Ingredients were melted to make glass and then clay forms were dipped into the molten liquid.
 When the glass cooled off, the clay was chipped out of the inside leaving just the hollow glass vessel.
 This glass was very thin as the fire was not as hot as modern-day furnaces.
 The blowpipe was invented around 1 B.C.
 This allowed molten glass to be gathered on the end of the blow pipe and blown into the other end to create a hollow vessel.
-Eventually, the use of a mold was introduced, followed by the invention of a semi-automatic machine, called the Press and Blow, by Yorkshire Iron founder, Howard Matravers Ashley, in 1886.
+Eventually, the use of a mould was introduced, followed by the invention of a semi-automatic machine, called the Press and Blow, by Yorkshire Iron founder, Howard Matravers Ashley, in 1886.
 In 1904, Michael Owens invented the automatic bottle machine, after working on the production of electric lightbulbs, in Ohio, for Edison.
+The manufacturing cost and minimum order quantity (MOQ) of custom glass bottles are heavily dependent on the complexity of the cast-iron IS machine molds and the purity of the silica sand used, particularly when producing extra flint glass for premium spirits.

 Once made, bottles may suffer from internal stresses as a result of unequal, or too rapid cooling.
 An annealing oven, or 'lehr', is used to cool glass containers slowly to prevent stress and make the bottle stronger.
 When a glass bottle filled with liquid is dropped or subjected to shock, the water hammer effect may cause hydrodynamic stress, breaking the bottle.